-Knox unifies the dozen tools our technicians juggle every day into a single place to look, think, and document — powered by AI that runs inside our own walls.
+Knox connects dispatching, training, and knowledge into one platform — unifying the tools our technicians use daily, powered by AI that runs inside our own walls.

 Type a client name.
 See everything that matters about them.
-Ask Knox a question and it pulls the answer from whichever system actually has it.
-Resolve a ticket and Knox offers to write the documentation for you.
+Ask a question and Knox pulls the answer from whichever system has it.
+Resolve a ticket and Knox drafts the documentation.

 One box.
 Every system.
 Semantic search that understands what you mean, not just what you typed.

 Resolve a ticket, click once, get a draft KB article.
-Edit, publish back to the right place.
+Three tiers: general, per-client, and procedural.
+Configuration changes documented automatically.

 Tenant type, MFA, license mix, recent activity, risk trend, what's coming due.
 At a glance.

 Knox is what techs see.
-Underneath is a layered platform that makes new capabilities cheap to add.
-Each layer has one job.
-The Privacy Boundary is non-negotiable: nothing identifying crosses it without being tokenized first.
+Underneath is a layered platform where each layer has one job.
+The Privacy Boundary is the hard rule: nothing identifying crosses it without being tokenized first.

 Client names, hostnames, emails, IPs — all replaced with stable anonymous tokens before any external AI call.
 The mapping never leaves our key store.

-Sensitive workloads — security incidents, anything touching credentials or PII — run on a 4-GPU local AI server.
+Sensitive workloads — security incidents, anything touching credentials or PII — run on a dedicated local AI server with 96 GB of ECC GPU memory.
 Never leaves the building.
 Ever.

 Knox has no public DNS, no internet-facing ports.
 Every connection — technicians, dashboards, anything — runs through our private Netbird mesh.
 From the office, from home, from a client site: same private network.